bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `fsnativetkr`: The subject-specific FreeSurfer T1w space.
-The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256 volume (i.e. center is 128, 128, 128) in RAS orientation.
+The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256 volume (that is the voxel center is at slices (128, 128, 128)) in RAS orientation.
 This corresponds to FreeSurfer's surface RAS coordinates.
     The difference between this coordinate system and ``fsnative`` is the origin definition.

 -   Any keyword from the list of
     [Standard template identifiers](#standard-template-identifiers)